DUNE-DAQ/dpdklibs/docs/README.md

 Appfwk DAQModules, utilities, and scripts for I/O cards over DPDK.

 # Setting up dpdk
 For convenience, there is a set of scripts in this repo to set up dpdk, assuming it has been installed and it works.
+These scripts have to be run as root.
 To begin setting up dpdk, run

 ```
 cd scripts